WHERE TO HEAR MARITIME MUSIC

 - Fisher Poets Gathering A celebration of the commercial fishing industry in poetry, prose, and song, every February in Astoria, OREGON.

-- The Lake Union Wooden Boat Festival Every year on the Fourth of July weekend, this (WASHINGTON) festival offers free tours several types of boats, performances of maritime music, and concludes with a “Shanty Send-Off”.
+- The Lake Union Wooden Boat Festival Every year, this (WASHINGTON) festival offers free tours several types of boats, performances of maritime music, and concludes with a “Shanty Send-Off”.
 This is the best place to hear the Arthur Foss engine running (as heard in the last track on the Northwest Tugboat Tales CD).

 MUSEUMS and ORGANIZATIONS